oloapinivad/MiLES/README.md

 ## WHAT IS MiLES?

-**MiLES** is a tool for estimating properties of mid-latitude climate originally thought for EC-Earth output and then extended to any model data.
+**MiLES** is a tool for estimating properties of mid-latitude climate in Global Climate Models and Reanalysis datasets.
+It has been originally thought for EC-Earth output and then it has been extended to any model data.
 It is based uniquely on R and CDO.
-It works on daily 500hPa geopotential height data and produces climatological figures for the chosen time period in 3 different output format.
+It works on daily 500hPa geopotential height data and produces NetCDF4 outputs and climatological figures for the chosen time period (overi the for standard 4 seasons) in 3 different output format.
 Data are interpolated on a common 2.5x2.5 grid using CDO.
 Model data are compated against ECMWF ERA-INTERIM reanalysis for a standard period (1979-2014).
-It supports analysis for the 4 standard seasons.

 Current version includes:
-1. 	**2D Atmospheric blocking**: based on *Davini et al. (2012)* It is a 2D version of *Tibaldi and Molteni (1990)* for Northern Hemisphere atmospheric blocking evaluating meridional gradient reversal at 500hPa.
+1. 	**2D Atmospheric blocking**: following the index by *Davini et al. (2012)*.
+	It is a 2D version of *Tibaldi and Molteni (1990)* for Northern Hemisphere atmospheric blocking evaluating meridional gradient reversal at 500hPa.
 	It includes also Meridional Gradient Index and Blocking Intensity index